Pohjanmaa-class corvette: Armament

-Pohjanmaa-class corvettes will be armed with a single dual-purpose naval gun, surface-to-surface and surface-to-air missiles, anti-submarine torpedoes, naval mines, close-in weapon systems, and a decoy system.
+Pohjanmaa-class corvettes are equipped with a dual-purpose naval gun, surface-to-surface missiles, surface-to-air missiles, anti-submarine torpedoes, naval mines, close-in weapon systems, and decoy launchers.

-The forward-mounted Bofors 57 mm Mk3 dual-purpose main gun will be recycled from the s.
-In addition, each Pohjanmaa-class corvette will be fitted with two Saab Trackfire remote controlled weapon stations for close-in self-defence and four Rheinmetall Multi Ammunition Softkill System (MASS) decoy launchers.
+The forward-mounted Bofors 57 mm Mk3 dual-purpose main gun is reused from the s.
+In addition, each corvette is fitted with two Saab Trackfire remote controlled weapon stations for close-range defence and four Rheinmetall Multi Ammunition Softkill System (MASS) decoy launchers.

-The primary surface-to-surface armament of the Pohjanmaa class is the Gabriel 5 subsonic anti-ship missile.
-The latest version of Israel Aerospace Industries's anti-ship missile family was selected over Kongsberg's Naval Strike Missile, MBDA's Exocet, Boeing's Harpoon and Saab's RBS15.
-In Finnish Navy service, the missile system will be referred to as PTO 2020 (Pintatorjuntaohjus 2020, "surface defence missile").
+The primary surface-to-surface armament is the Gabriel 5 anti-ship missile, designated PTO 2020 (Pintatorjuntaohjus 2020) in Finnish service.

-Against aerial targets, Pohjanmaa-class corvettes will be armed with Raytheon RIM-162 Evolved Seasparrow Missile (ESSM) Block 2 surface-to-air missiles.
-Each vessel will be capable of carrying a total of 32 missiles quad-packed to eight Mark 41 Vertical Launching System silos.
-In Finnish Navy service, the system will be referred to as ITO 20 (Ilmatorjuntaohjus 20).
+For air defence, the ships are armed with the Raytheon RIM-162 Evolved Sea Sparrow Missile (ESSM) Block 2.
+Each vessel is capable of carrying up to 32 missiles, quad-packed in eight Mark 41 Vertical Launching System cells.
+In Finnish Navy service, the system is designated ITO 20 (Ilmatorjuntaohjus 20).

-For underwater warfare, the vessels will be fitted with Saab Torped 47 lightweight anti-submarine torpedoes.
-In addition, Pohjanmaa-class corvettes will be able to lay naval mines.
+For anti-submarine warfare, the corvettes are equipped with Saab Torped 47 lightweight torpedoes.
+The ships also retain a minelaying capability, reflecting the Finnish Navy's traditional emphasis on naval mine warfare.

 Development and construction

-The initial development of the new surface combatants for the Finnish Navy began with a research and planning phase in 2008 and the Squadron 2020 project was officially launched in 2015.
-The 647.6 million euro shipbuilding contract was awarded to the Finnish shipbuilder Rauma Marine Constructions in September 2019.
-In November 2021, the shipyard announced that it would need from 6 to 12 months additional time to complete the design.
-As of June 2022, the estimated delay has reportedly increased to 14 to 18 months.
+Development of the new surface combatants for the Finnish Navy began with research and planning in 2008, and the Squadron 2020 project was officially launched in 2015.
+The €647.6 million shipbuilding contract was awarded to Finnish shipbuilder Rauma Marine Constructions in September 2019.

+During the detailed design phase, the shipyard announced in November 2021 that additional time would be required to complete the design work.
+As of June 2022, the delay was estimated to be 14 to 18 months.